sebastienlindqvist/TwinCAT-3.1.4026-notes/README.md

 # TwinCAT 3.1.4026 Notes
 This is a personal repo for personal use relating to TwinCAT 3.1.4026, I'm adding it here so other people can read it as well.
 This repo is not officially Beckhoff.
-If you do need further help with TwinCAT, please contact your local Beckhoff Subsidiary.
+If you do need further help with TwinCAT, please contact your local Beckhoff Subsidiary/Representatives.

-## This document covers
+### - Content:
-- Migration
+- Migration via Command Line
 - Connecting to 4024 Target
+- TC2 and TC3.1.4026
-- Uninstalling
+- Uninstalling 4026
+- Downgrade to 4024

-## Migrate via Command Line
+## Migration via Command Line
 >[!Important]
 > - Please **DO NOT** use a VPN
 > - Please read through all steps prior to starting
 - The steps below are completely via command line.